Itera/kotlin-v19/README.md

 ❓ If you finish early, please ask us for more alternatives!

-## Advanced Kotlin
+## Other Kotlin Features

-Following is a description of the other Kotlin projects included in this repository.
+Following is a description of the example Kotlin projects included in this repository.
 They will be introduced at a later part of the workshop.

 ### Ktor
 Ktor contains an example of a simple web framework implemented in Ktor.
 See readme in the folder for more details.